GRE Test Preparation Guide & Useful Resources

 • Verbal Reasoning Test.

 The purpose here is to test your skills in terms of information synthesis based on written bits of text and understanding verbal relationship between words and concepts.
-You will have to identify each component in a sentence and prove that you understand the related logic.
+You must identify each component in a sentence and prove that you understand the related logic.
 The test includes three categories that include 50% of the verbal reasoning, 25% of text completion, and 25% of reading comprehension, which will stand for your ability to summarize a piece of writing and find the most crucial arguments.

 • Analytic Writing Test.